CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

         <code>nv set interface &lt;interface&gt; bridge domain br_default stp bpdu-guard on</code>
         </td>
         <td rowspan="2" style="vertical-align : middle">
-        In NCLU, spanning-tree configuration is done on each interface including the VXLAN devices.</br>in NVUE, this configuration is done on the bridge ports level only.
+        In NCLU, configure spanning-tree on each interface including the VXLAN devices.</br>in NVUE, configure spanning-tree on the bridge ports only.
         </td>
     </tr>
     <tr>